dinosoeren/decap-ai-chat-widget/README.md

 - **Multi-Provider Support**: Switch between built-in LLM providers (Anthropic, Google, OpenAI).
   - **OpenRouter Support**: Use any LLM provider and model compatible with the [OpenRouter API](https://openrouter.ai/models).
   - **Fine-tune Parameters**: Adjust the temperature, max tokens, and system prompt in widget settings.
+  - **Switch Models**: Continue a conversation with a new model at any time.
 - **Context-Aware Prompts**: Automatically injects selected posts, code files, and the meta prompt into your conversation.
 - **Attachment Indicators**: Icons (💡, 📄, 📂) appear on your messages to confirm which context was included.
 - **Token Tracking**: Keep an eye on your token usage with a live counter.
-- **Chat History**: Conversations are automatically saved per-post.
+- **Chat History**: Conversations are automatically saved and can be restored.
-  - **History Dropdown**: Restore previous conversations from the current post session.
+  - **History Dropdown**: Restore previous conversations from any post.
   - **New Chat**: Start a fresh conversation at any time.
-  - **Clear History**: Erase the chat history for the current post or for all posts entirely.
+  - **Clear History**: Erase the chat history for a single chat or for all chats.

 ## Usage